-HarvestPlus is a joint venture between the International Center for Tropical Agriculture (CIAT) and International Food Policy Research Institute (IFPRI).
-The Boards of Trustees of CIAT and IFPRI have delegated the responsibility for oversight of HarvestPlus to a Program Advisory Committee (PAC), which acts in effect as a Board of Trustees for HarvestPlus.
-The PAC includes the two Directors-General of CIAT and IFPRI, one Board member each from the Boards of Trustees of CIAT and IFPRI, as well as experts from developing and developed countries, covering a range of disciplines.
+HarvestPlus is hosted by the International Food Policy Research Institute (IFPRI).
+The Board of Trustees has delegated the responsibility for oversight of HarvestPlus to a Program Advisory Committee (PAC), which acts in effect as a Board of Trustees for HarvestPlus.
+The PAC includes the Director-General of IFPRI, one Board member from the Boards of Trustees of IFPRI, as well as experts from developing and developed countries, covering a range of disciplines.

 UNESCO Cousteau Chair in Ecotechnology & Chairman

 M.S.
 Swaminathan Research Foundation